Barclay–Vesey Building: Planning

 In April 1923, the company announced that it intended to build a new headquarters at a projected cost of $11.5 million.
 The structure was to house 6,000 employees from the company's six central offices, who would work with 120,000 telephones, as well as mechanical equipment to support the company's equipment.
 The initial design called for a height of 404 ft, with 680,000 ft2 of office space, and 38,000 ft2 of commercial ground-floor storefronts.
 In addition, the building would be erected with a steel-and-concrete frame, as well as facade trim made of limestone and buff-colored brick.
 The building was to be designed by Ralph Walker of Kenzie, Voorhees & Gmelin, who was then thirty-four years old and relatively inexperienced.
 At the time, construction was expected to be completed in July 1925.

-It is likely that Walker started planning the Barclay–Vesey Building in late 1922, while he was still designing the Tribune Building.
-Walker wished to create a "strong corporate image" for the structure.
-He further sought to ensure that the proposed headquarters would comply with the 1916 Zoning Resolution while also being spacious and relatively inexpensive.
+Walker may have started planning the Barclay–Vesey Building in 1921.
+He wished to create a "strong corporate image" for the structure, and he sought to ensure that the proposed headquarters would comply with the 1916 Zoning Resolution while also being spacious and relatively inexpensive.
 According to S. F. Voorhees, an efficiently designed building on the site could not be taller than 43 stories.
 Consequently, Walker created designs for a structure containing 10, 16, 26, 29, 32, 36, and 42 floors.
 Voorhees's studies found that a 16-story building was most efficient in terms of "quantities of space", while a 29-story building would have the lowest construction costs per square foot.
 The latter calculation also allowed the architects to determine how many basement stories were required.
 The height of the tower was in part influenced by how many elevators were required, since elevators took up a significant part of the rentable area on upper stories.

 Walker tested out different architectural styles, such as the Gothic and Italian Renaissance styles, before settling on a "modernistic" Art Deco style.
 The 32-story proposal was ultimately deemed the most efficient.
 The blueprints for the 32-story proposal, with setbacks at the 10th, 13th, 17th, and 19th floors, were submitted to the New York City Department of Buildings in June 1923.
 That December, New York Telephone Company officials sought permission from the New York City Board of Appeals to construct part of the building above the surrounding sidewalks.